theislab/interscale/docs/overview.md

         └── wandb_config/ #
 ```

-Some parameters can not be loaded as default such as path to h5ad object, results directory etc. An example of a config file with the necessary parameters to set can be found [here]().
-Fill out the necessary (and potentially indicate more custom settings) to train your own model.
+Some parameters can not be loaded as default such as path to h5ad object, results directory etc. An example of a config file with the necessary parameters to set can be found [here](./../src/config_files/InterScale_example.yaml).
+By default the model is trained for a node regression tasks, meaning prediction of GEX values, with `adata.X`.

+You can customize the model by inluding other parameter from the config folder files.
+If you set them in your `.yaml` file you will overwrite the default values.

+## Data preperation

+For model training we three necessary steps to prepare the data

+1. **Normalization** (we recommend log-norm to have counts in a range between 0-3.0)
+2. Calculate **spatial connectivity matrix** (with suidpy.)
+3. Optional: Split into **sliding windows**.
+We recommend creating sliding windows when your tissue slices contain more than 4k cells.
+The reason for this is the context length of the transformer, for larger context lengths training still works but will take longer.

 Check out [this tutorial]() for more instructions to set up and download data.

+## Model training

+The model can either be trained interactively in a notebook (only recommended for small datasets) or via a script.

+In both cases the model will be saved as `.ckpt` and then loaded for the evaluation.

+## Evaluation

+@Sara add descriptions